daronphang/programming-resources/cloud-computing/AWS/services/security/IAM.md

 ### IAM Access Advisor (user-level)

 Access Advisor shows the service permissions granted to a user and when those services were last accessed.

+## AWS IAM Identity Center (Single Sign-On)

+One login for:

+- All your AWS accounts in AWS Organizations
+- Business cloud applications (Salesforce, Microsoft 365)
+- SAML2.0-enabled applications
+- EC2 Windows Instances

+For Identity Providers, can either use:

+- Built-in identity store in IAM Identity Center
+- Third parties (AD, OneLogin, Okta)